AbhishekShrivastav73/Backend-Domination-with-Sheryians-Coding-School./README.md

 - **Reporting**: Generating summaries of sales, orders, or any metrics.
 - **Data transformation**: Reshaping documents, renaming fields, or combining data from multiple collections.

-Aggregation in MongoDB is very flexible and powerful for handling large datasets and generating complex queries.
+Aggregation in MongoDB is very flexible and powerful for handling large datasets and generating complex queries